Is Alcohol Addiction a Disease?

 It All Depends on How Much You Drink

 If your intake of alcohol increases significantly for a prolonged period of time, you will impair your central and peripheral nervous system, including your brain.
-This change in the brain’s chemistry, due to prolonged expose to alcohol, leads to an inability to stop drinking.
+This change in the brain’s chemistry, due to prolonged exposure to alcohol, leads to an inability to stop drinking.
 Non-alcoholics often fail to understand just how powerless a friend or family member is under these circumstances.
 The addiction is often physical and psychological.
 Your condition will be something you have little control over.

 The idea of alcoholism as ‘disease’ first grew legs back in the late 1940s by an academic named EM Jellick.